 The number of professional classical guitarists in this modern period of classical music is more than ever.
 I have been practicing classical guitar for the past four years.
 In this time, I have followed many classical guitarists, starting from the greatest of all time like John Williams to a youngster like Stephanie Jones.
 From my exploring experience, I have compiled a list of the top 30 classical guitarists performing in today’s world.

 World-renowned classical guitarist and guitar teacher Pepe Romero is renowned for colorful musical interpretation and solid technique.
 He started at an early age as his father Celedonio Romero is also a legendary classical guitarist.
-By the age of seven, Pepe performed on the live stage.
-Pepe has performed the finest composer’s work of the 20th century and also made a handful of classical compositions.
+Not only by the age of seven Pepe performed on the live stage, he also presented the finest composer’s work of the 20th century and also made a handful of classical compositions.

 Washington Post mentioned Marcin Dylla as one of the most classical guitarists of the earth.
-He has won 19 first prizes at the most prestigious international competitions from 1996-2007.
-His live concert video recording for Mel Bay Publications and CD recording for Naxos appeared in the Naxos ‘Top 10 Bestselling Albums’ in September 2008.
+Additionally, he has won 19 first prizes at the most prestigious international competitions from 1996-2007.
+Moreover, his live concert video recording for Mel Bay Publications and CD recording for Naxos appeared in the Naxos ‘Top 10 Bestselling Albums’ in September 2008.

-Ana Vidovic’s sense of using crescendo and decrescendo to create tension and relaxation in classical music deeply amaze me.
+As a result of Ana Vidovic’s sense of using crescendo and decrescendo to create tension and relaxation in classical music, i am deeply amazed by her.

 Scottish classical guitarist David Russell was led into music at an early age by his father who is also a guitarist.
 He learned to play music by ear before he could read music.
 David was deeply influenced by the music of Andrés Segovia.
 He can also play violin and French horn.